Num7normalis/flatread/README.md

 ###How to install
 1. Download the latest released version, or the current development build's ZIP package.
 2. Create a new folder and name it flatread.
-3. Extract the ZIP package's content in the flatread folder.
+3. Extract the theme inside your flatread folder.
 4. Upload the flatread folder to your FlatPress blog's themes folders. (*yourblog.com/fp-interface/themes/*)
 5. Select the FlatRead theme in your AdminCP's themes section.